 NB: Teaching is in English in Malta, there are also several modules in English in Leiden (The Netherlands) and some at other universities.
 Please read the experiences of other students to see whether there are options in English at the university of your choice or visit the university web site.

 Read about the experiences of former students.
-See also the information from the Study Abroad team at Warwick.
+See also the information from the Student Mobility team at Warwick.

-- Friday 30 November 2018: first deadline for applications, for a leave in the academic year 2019-20.
+- Friday 4 December 2020: first deadline for applications, for a leave in the academic year 2021-22.
 Applications are accepted afterwards, but the choice of destinations progressively decreases.
-Decisions to be announced before the winter break.
+First decisions to be announced before the winter break.

 - First two weeks of Term 2: decide the final course of study (you will have a chance to transfer at the end of your year abroad, eg. from G106 to G105).